Georges Robert (admiral): Second World War

 During the period of hostilities, Robert organised the defence of maritime communications in liaison with his British counterpart in Bermuda.
 In his memoire, La France aux Antilles 1939-1943, Robert argued that his support for Vichy was essential, as he had "an overriding obligation to safeguard the national sovereignty, as represented by the home government, in legal succession to the Third Republic in a period of alarming crisis".
 His administration made use of censorship from the start, as he stated: "The High Commissioner will inform, not be informed.
 My aim is to ensure complete cooperation by means of informing public opinion according to the directives of ...
 [Marshal Petain]".
 In March and April 1941, the police examined 15,767 personal letters.
-Suzanne Cesaire ran afoul of the regime's pre-publication censorship when applying for a paper ration to print Tropiques; it could only reestablish publication after 1943.
+Suzanne Cesaire ran afoul of the regime's pre-publication censorship when applying for a paper ration to print Tropiques; she could only reestablish publication after 1943.
 Vichy's Jewish statute was enacted and enforced; in Fort-de-France, the number of people who registered as required was sixteen.
-However, some French Jews were able to find refuge from deportation in Martinique, through the work of Varian Fry's Emergency Rescue Committee.
+However, in Martinique some French Jews were able to find refuge from deportation, through the work of Varian Fry's Emergency Rescue Committee.